crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/20-Build_application_and_extension.md

 ## Create the Crosswalk extension

-The code consists of three parts:
+The extension consists of three parts:

 1. A JavaScript file.
 This defines the API which web applications can invoke.